nicolaschotard/stackyter/README.rst

    'default_config': 'host1',

    'host1': {
-             'host': 'myhost.domain.fr',  # or 'myhost' if you have configured your ~/.ssh/config file 'jupyter': 'lab',  # if installed
+             'host': 'myhost.domain.fr',  # 'myhost' if you have configured your ~/.ssh/config 'jupyter': 'lab',            # if installed
              'username': 'myusername',
              'mysetup': '/path/to/my/setup/file.sh',
              'workdir': '/path/to/my/directory/'